wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/_index.md

 Also not documented here is fully 'automated' installation and configuration; that likely will be added based on these pages, but in another set of guides.

+Finally, these guides would also work for systems in which one uses a flash device for the OS and OS data (e.g. a system running from a USB flash drive).

 Guides
 ------